mowillia/DimerSelfAssembly/README.md

 [1] Williams, Mobolaji.
 "Self-assembly of a dimer system." *Physical Review E* 99.4 (2019): 042133.[[author's copy]](https://www.researchgate.net/publication/332567914_Self-Assembly_of_a_Dimer_System)

 ---

-If you found this repository useful in your research, please consider citing
 ```
 @article{williams2019self,
   title={Self-assembly of a dimer system},